-A staff of qualified staff instructors and student peers offers tutorial assistance to individuals and study groups in the Academic Skills Center (ASC), located in Room 103.
-The ASC operates as a learning center, where students have access to computers, supplemental handouts, and videos to assist in building academic skills.
+A staff of qualified staff instructors offers tutorial assistance to individuals and study groups in the Tutoring Center located in Room 342.
+The Tutoring Center operates as a learning center, where students have access to computers, supplemental handouts, and vid-eos to assist in building academic skills.